 I’m renting a room in a beautiful adobe house in New Mexico as I’m completing college.
 The first part of my extended college career was in upstate NY.
-All of my friends, including Marc, had since graduated, but I had allowed myself to drift during my senior year and was now playing catch up at the University of New Mexico.
-Marc and a handful of my closest friends all moved to San Francisco to begin their new lives.
+All of my friends have since graduated and moved on to start their lives, but I had allowed myself to drift during my senior year and was now playing catch up at the University of New Mexico.

 I was living with two other people, one of whom was a Buddhist who was also a divorce attorney.
 An interesting mix that made for some strange late-night conversations.
 He owned a shotgun in the more than likely event that things at work got out of hand and the notion of calling upon the law would be a quaint and unnecessary formality.
 It was during some of these conversations that I quickly learned that being right is often less important than getting along or at least pretending to.
 He spoke often of the lotion parlors on the fringe edges of Albuquerque where he got massages and invited me to join him.
 This was an invitation to enter far deeper into his seedy world than I ever cared to go, and each time I had to politely decline.
 I can still hear him doing his Buddhist chanting between clients as I arrived home from classes and parked my bicycle in the garage.
 I have no idea how those chants could have resonated with him or what spiritual meaning he could derive, as his very existence seemed to be an affront to the religion.